or

 Bali is predominantly Hindu, and respecting local customs and religious practices is essential.
 When visiting temples, it’s important to dress modestly.
 Temples require visitors to wear sarongs and sashes, which you can rent or borrow at the entrance.
 They also prohibit women who are menstruating from entering.

 Another important religious observance in Bali is Nyepi, the “Day of Silence.”
 This one-day event, usually taking place in March or April, marks a time when the entire island enters a state of lockdown for introspection and quiet.
 Both residents and tourists are required to stay indoors, making it a day for peaceful reflection.
-If you’re visiting during Nyepi, be sure to plan ahead and stock up on essential food supplies.
+If you’re visiting during Nyepi, be sure to plan and stock up on essential food supplies.

 Indonesia has introduced regulations that prohibit unmarried Indonesian couples from cohabiting.
 The law specifically applies to Indonesian citizens and reflects the island’s commitment to uphold traditional cultural values.
 While this regulation is an important development within the local community, it does not affect foreign tourists visiting Bali.